 Practice security hygiene

 One of the critical things that you can do is practice security hygiene.
 It is not rocket science and can be practiced by everyone.
-You must incorporate some basic things into your daily regime.
+You must incorporate some basic security models and implement zero trust strategies into your daily regime.
 The first one is using a strong password for all accounts.